ethanlabs101/frlegends-skeleton-key/docs/linux-installation/linux-installation.md

 Skeleton Key includes a dedicated Linux installer.

-Verify that the installer exists:
+Verify that the installer directory exists:

 ```bash
 ls installers
 ```

-You should see the installation scripts available for the repository.
+You should see the available installation scripts.

 The Linux installer is: